techidaily/site-win11-tips/source/_posts/configuring-the-functionality-of-fn-keys-on-modern-pcs-windows-11.md

  In most laptops, there are 12 function keys (they used to be a lot more in the older devices), and you can use them by pressing them along with the "Fn" key on your keyboard.
 So for instance, if you wish to enable the backlit keyboard using the F3 key, you can hold the Fn key and then press F3 to make the desired changes.

- We have a detailed[guide to function keys](https://www.makeuseof.com/windows-function-keys-guide/) where we discuss what all 12 keys do.
+ We have a detailed [guide to function keys](https://www.makeuseof.com/windows-function-keys-guide/) where we discuss what all 12 keys do.
 You can check it out for more insight on the topic.

 ## 1\.
 How to Change the Function Key Settings Using the Mobility Settings on Dell Computers